GwendolyneFreddy/MadeInHeaven/mih/docs/readme.txt

 <CHARNAME>'s trainers in the tutorial level.
 I also added two original
 doppleganger encounters with other tutorial characters.

-Lastly, Arkanis and Deder will now be a little better prepared for their task, and will count as allied creatures if they decide to help out.
+Lastly, Arkanis and Deder will now be much better prepared for their task, and you will get full control over them if they decide to help your party.

 ==================